datanav/docs/gdpr-platform-developer-docs.rst

 ----------------

 The input to the system is in the form of one or more document sources.
-Document sources are microservices which deliver information and metadata about a particular repository of unstructured data (files), for example a file system document source or an email document source.
-See `https://github.com/sesam-community/file-share-service <https://github.com/sesam-community/file-share-service>`_  for an example of such a service.
+Document sources are microservices which deliver information (metadata) about a particular repository of unstructured data (files), for example a file system document source or an email document source.
+It also has the responsibility of providing a HTTP API for delivering the file itself.

-The document source delivers a stream of JSON documents on a particular format.
+The document source does this by delivering a stream of JSON documents on a particular format.
 If the output from the document source is not already in the required form, the pipe reading from this source has the responsibility to transform the input to match the following form:

 Prototype
 ---------